SAPREF Bursary South Africa 2022 – 2023

 ABOUT THE COMPANY – SAPREF

-SAPREF was formed as a joint venture between 2 companies, namely Shell SA Refining and BP Southern Africa.
-They are the biggest crude oil refinery across Southern Africa, processing around 24 000 tons crude each day, with a refining capacity of approximately 8.5 million tons per annum.
+SAPREF Bursary South Africa 2022 – 2023; SAPREF was formed as a joint venture between 2 companies, namely Shell SA Refining and BP Southern Africa.
+They are the biggest crude oil refinery across Southern Africa, processing around 24 000 tons of crude each day, with a refining capacity of approximately 8.5 million tons per annum.

 They are situated in Durban and manufacture various petroleum products, including diesel; petrol; liquid petroleum gas; aviation fuel; marine fuel oil; solvents; base oil and paraffin.
-The refinery has been operating for over 50 years, when the SAPREF refinery building works commenced in 1960.
+The refinery has been operating for over 50 years since the SAPREF refinery building works commenced in 1960.

 The company is a Level 2 BBBEE contributor and employ around 700 permanent staff members.
 Their major stakeholders are made up of the surrounding communities; shareholders; customers; contractors; suppliers; trade unions; non-governmental organisations; direct workforce; indirect workforce and authorities.